 Go here to find out more about campervanning in New Zealand

 Very similar to Australia.
 There are about 34m people spread out over a huge land mass.
 It is a long way from anywhere to anywhere else and most people own cars as it is a wealthy nation.
 Public transport is limited for these reasons making it difficult and time consuming to get everywhere.
 Transport concentrates mainly on the main corridors from city to city meaning if you want to go anywhere else you will be waiting a long time for frequency and paying a lot for privilege of going somewhere off the beaten track – if the option is even provided.

 Huge land mass, huge population, wealthy country.
 The USA is a country you can get around on public transport due to the population demand.
 The higher the population, the better the public transport, however, there is so much to offer that although you can do it, you are better off having you’re own vehicle – this comes back to size.
 Like Canada, getting off the main corridors is possible but the frequency of services drops off and the price goes up.

 Large land mass, large population, not as wealthy as previous nations.
-I have not traveled in South Africa, so I am happy for people to leave comments about their experiences below, however there has been a large growth recently in the amount of campervan hire companies that have a presence there so I am thinking that the size of the nation is starting to make it attractive to the campervan and motorhome hire enthusiast.
+There has been a large growth recently in the amount of campervan hire companies that have a presence there so I am thinking that the size of the nation is starting to make it attractive to the campervan and motorhome hire enthusiast.

 If you are planning travel, particularly in the countries mentioned above, the you should seriously consider a campervan or motorhome to expedite your ability to move around at will but even if you are thinking about another nation, you should consider the 3 influencing factors when you are researching that country and seeing if fits the bill as being the kind of country where you are better off having your own vehicle.